Is Lifeproof Flooring Worth It? 2023 Review

 Easy To Clean

 You don’t need to do anything special to clean this floor.
-It cleans up easy and looks great when done.
+It cleans up easily and looks great when done.

 It’s recommended that you just dust or vacuum it and then clean it with a pH-neutral cleaner or natural solution.